picnichealth/homebrew-tap/README.md

 # homebrew-tap

-This is Clover Health's Homebrew Tap, which features formulas to help pin Postgres to 9.6 and Postgis to 2.3.
+This is PicnicHealth's Homebrew Tap, which features formulas to help pin Postgres to 9.6 and Postgis to 2.3.
+This was forked from [Clover Health's Homebrew Tap](https://github.com/CloverHealth/homebrew-tap) because we needed to maintain our own versions.

 Homebrew will pull in the latest version of formulas when they are upgraded, meaning that users can inadvertently be upgraded to Postgresql 10.
 The